Skip to content

 This dataset contains EEG, MEG, functional MRI and structural MRI data on the same subject with the same paradigm, which allows a basic comparison of faces versus scrambled faces.

+The dataset can be downloaded from the SPM website.
 It can be used to demonstrate, for example, 3D source reconstruction of various electrophysiological measures of face perception, such as the “N170” evoked response (ERP) recorded with EEG, or the analogous “M170” evoked field (ERF) recorded with MEG.
 These localisations are informed by the anatomy of the brain (from the structural MRI) and possibly by functional activation in the same paradigm (from the functional MRI).

 The demonstration below involves localising the N170 using a distributed source method (called an “imaging” solution in SPM).
 The data can also be used to explore further effects, e.g. induced effects (Friston et al, 2006), effects at different latencies, or the effects of adding fMRI constraints on the localisation.